urme-b/PulseShift/README.md

 <img src="paper/figures/aqi_identification.png" alt="Forest plot: the AQI effect shrinks from −10.9 to −2.4 ride-ratio points as identification tightens from between-day to within-day" width="620">

-Not a power problem: within-day SE (1.8) ≈ between-day SE (1.9), and the design's 80%-power MDE (~5 pts) is far below the −10.9 between-day estimate.
-Measurement-error correction (CAMS↔EPA reliability 0.73) moves −2.4 to only −3.3; even an aggressive 0.3 reliability reaches just −8.0 — still short of −10.9.
-(The between-day fit summarizes exposure as the daily *peak* AQI while the within-day estimator uses *hourly* AQI, so the shrink also reflects a change in exposure measure, not confounding alone; the matched-hours row, which holds exposure fixed, is the cleaner de-confounding check.)
+Not underpowered: within-day SE (1.8) ≈ between-day SE (1.9), and the 80%-power MDE (~5 pts) sits far below the −10.9 between-day estimate — an effect that size would have shown up within-day.
+Nor is it measurement error: at the CAMS↔EPA reliability of 0.73 the attenuation-corrected effect is only −3.3, and even an aggressive 0.3 reaches just −8.0 — still short of −10.9.
+Part of the −10.9 → −2.4 drop is also exposure definition, not confounding: between-day uses daily-*peak* AQI, within-day uses *hourly*, so the matched-hours row (1.01×), which holds exposure fixed, is the cleanest de-confounding check.

-The marginal curve shows the trap: suppression *falls* as AQI rises, because dirty hours are peak-summer hours — until season is controlled.
+The marginal curve is the trap: suppression *falls* as AQI rises because the dirtiest hours are peak-summer hours — until season is controlled.

 <img src="paper/figures/exposure_response.png" alt="Marginal suppression rate by heat index and AQI; the AQI panel looks protective until season is controlled" width="680">